flet-dev/serious-python/src/serious_python/README.md

 All "pure" Python packages are supported.
 These are packages that implemented in Python only, without native extensions written in C, Rust or other low-level language.

-For iOS: packages with native extensions having a [recipe](https://github.com/kivy/kivy-ios/tree/master/kivy_ios/recipes) are supported.
-To use these packages you need to build a custom Python distributive for iOS (see below).
+The following **iOS** and **Android** packages are supported: https://pypi.flet.dev

+The following **Pyodide** packages are supported: https://pyodide.org/en/stable/usage/packages-in-pyodide.html

+Additional Python binary packages for iOS and Android can be built with adding a new recipe to [Mobile Forge](https://github.com/flet-dev/mobile-forge) project.

+Request additional packages for iOS and Android on [Flet Discussions - Packages](https://github.com/flet-dev/flet/discussions/categories/packages).

 ## Platform notes

 ### Build matrix

 The following matrix shows which platform you should build on to target specific platforms: